CrowdHailer/useful-music/project/README.md

+# TODO

+- form validation on files
+- csrf middleware

+- catalogue to destroy associated items when deleting piece
+- solution to stringifying keys in admin/pieces_controller_test `piece = for {k, v} <- piece, into: %{}, do: {"#{k}", v}``
+- Minimise validation on piece_form so we can use meaningful db exceptions OR Add field errors from the form.

 # Gateway
 maybe best to rename web to gateway but probably not gateway will be for API endpoint and www for web backend for front end